justecorruptio/jekyll-now/_posts/2018-01-19-Uneven-Merge-Shuffle.md

 Another approach could be to evenly interleave the two, ie. `cAccAccAccAccAccAccA`, but being too predictable is also not good for gameplay.

-A third naive approach of statistically pulling a vowel or a consonant also exhibits this the long runs problem:
+A third naive approach of statistically pulling vowels or consonants also exhibits this problem long runs of characters:

 ```python
 consonants = list('cccccccccccc')